chengshuo-dai/natural-language-multimodel-search/README.md

 - Time-ranged search on files by creation date: e.g., "pdfs I created in 2023", "photos I added last week"
 - Question answering about the contents of a file: e.g., "how much did i spent in SFO?"

-Here is a demo video:
+Here is a demo video: https://capture.dropbox.com/vCuBkYtP40yWUXc9

-<video src="https://www.dropbox.com/s/jn2k7225lvtswap/Natural%20Language%20Search%20-%20Demo.mp4?st=6mhq4lpf&dl=0" controls></video>

-Link to the original Capture: https://capture.dropbox.com/vCuBkYtP40yWUXc9

 ## Virtual Environment